roryp/Generative-AI-for-beginners-java/04-PracticalSamples/README.md

 ## Summary

-**Congratulations!** You have successfully:
+Nice work!
+You've now explored some real applications:

-- **Created multi-modal AI experiences** combining client-side and server-side AI processing
+- Multi-modal AI experiences that work both in the browser and on the server
-- **Implemented local AI model integration** using modern Java frameworks and SDKs
+- Local AI model integration using modern Java frameworks and SDKs
-- **Developed Model Context Protocol services** demonstrating tool integration patterns
+- Your first Model Context Protocol service to see how tools integrate with AI

 ## Next Steps